-niring or modifying construction resources by heating, welding, ring and thermal cutting in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 4 Continued 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
+r modifying construction resources by heating, welding, d thermal cutting in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 4 4 Continued 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area, volume and wastage associated with the method/procedure to heat, weld, braze, solder and thermal cut construction resources.
-5 to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing, repa struction 5.2 Minimise damage and maintain a clean work space. resources by h ng, soldering 5.3 Dispose of waste in accordance with current legislation. and thermal cuttin utting.
+5 to the work and surrounding area when installing, repairing or modifying construction 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures.
+5.2 Minimise damage and maintain a clean work space. resources by h ng, soldering 5.3 Dispose of waste in accordance with current legislation. and thermal cutting. utting.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 the allocated t the work within 6.1 Demonstrate completion of the work within the allocated time. installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting.
+6 the allocated t 6.1 Demonstrate completion of the work within the allocated time. installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting.
 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.

-stalling, repairing or modifying construction resources by heating, welding, razing, soldering and thermal cutting in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Comply with the given contract information to install, repair or modify construction resources theating, welding, brazing ' l nocitioning cocuring joining cutting and finishing soldering and thermal cutting.
+ng, repairing or modifying construction resources by heating, welding, soldering and thermal cutting in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Comply with the given contract information to install, repair or modify construction resources heating, welding, brazi welding, brazing, soldering and thermal cutting: measuring, marking out, fitting, heating, preparing, soldering and thermal cutting.
 7.2 Heat components to given working instructions to achieve two of the following: free components (thermal shock) heat treat reduce or remove corrosion adjust (localised/spot) expansion and contraction fit.
-7.3 Join ferrous and non-ferrous metals to given working instructions using two of the following welding techniques: - oxygen and fuel gas - manual metal arc - metal inert gas shielded or metal active gas shielded - tungsten inert gas shielded.
+Join ferrous and non-ferrous metals to given working instructions using two of the following welding techniques: oxygen and fuel gas manual metal arc metal inert gas shielded or metal active gas shielded tungsten inert gas shielded.
 7.4 Join metals to given working instructions by brazing using oxygen and fuel gas.
 7.5 Join metals by soldering to given working instructions using one of the following techniques: - oxygen and fuel gas - iron and flux - electrical soldering iron.
 7.6 Create two of the following joints in metals: - butt - lap - fillet - corner.
 7.7 Carry out joint work to given working instructions for two of the following positions: flat vertical / horizontal vertical overhead.
 7.8 Cut materials by thermal cutting using one of the following: - oxy fuel gas arc - plasma arc.